-How to Design Your Management Development Program
+How to Design Your Management Training and Development Program

 (Note that there are separate topics about How to Design Your Leadership Development Program and How to Design Your Supervisor Development Program.
 Those two topics are very similar to this topic about management development, but with a different focus.)

 — Be Sure You Know What Learning and Development Really Are

 — Consider Two Different Approaches to Learning About Management

 — Know How to Capture Learning from Your Activities